Your Week in Alsace

-We meet the group at the train station in Strasbourg and travel south about an hour to our village of Kientzheim.
-(Beginning in 2018 we’ll meet the group at the train station in Colmar, about 20 minutes from Kientzheim.)
-You’ll get to know your fellow travelers and enjoy the lush scenery as we travel through the Alsatian countryside.
+We meet the group at the train station in Colmar and travel to our nearby village of Kientzheim.
+You’ll quickly discover the lush scenery as we travel just 20 minutes through the Alsatian countryside.
 Soon we’ll pass through the old stone gate of our medieval village and arrive at the family-owned hotel that will be our home for the week.

 You’ll have time to settle into your room, and then we’ll introduce you to Kientzheim, a colorful and beautifully preserved village very much focused on the wine industry.
 Our hotel in the center of the village with an outdoor terrace where you can relax over a beverage during the week.
 This evening we’ll enjoy dinner together at the hotel’s excellent restaurant.

 On our first full day we’ll begin to experience the unique history and culture of Alsace and visit several of the nearby villages.